jacob-moses/jacob-moses.github.io/cv.md

 ### Education
 **Harvard University**, Cambridge, MA\	2013–20

-Ph.D., Department of the History of Science
+Ph.D., History of Science
-A.M., Department of the History of Science
+A.M., History of Science
 Secondary Graduate Field in Science, Technology & Society

 - Dissertation: “Medical Remorse without Regret: A Moral History of Harm, Responsibility, and Emotion in American Surgery since 1945”